davidmcclure/lint-analysis/notebooks/posts/03-stopwords/post3.md

 ![](images/flat/period-comma.png)

-I assume the period is basically a proxy for sentence length, where more periods mean shorter sentences?
-Something like - long, descriptive sentences at the start, versus short, staccato, action-filled sentences at the end?
-And it makes sense that commas would be (sort of) the inverse of this, since - fewer periods means longer sentences, which means more commas?
+The period, I assume, is basically a proxy for sentence length, where more periods mean shorter sentences?
+So, sentences are longest at the very beginning, and shortest just shy of the very end, around 97%.
+I guess - long, descriptive sentences at the start, and short, staccato, action-filled sentences at the end?
+And it makes sense that commas would be (sort of) the inverse of this - fewer periods means longer sentences, which means more commas?
 And, they kiss at the end!

 Anyway, there's sort of an infinity of stuff to look at here, and it's hard to know where to start.
-I'm writing code right now to look at all of these in the context of higher-order ngrams (eg, what's following "the" in different percentiles?), which I'll try to look at next.
+I'm writing code right now to look at all of these in the context of higher-order ngrams - eg, what words are following "the" in the 99th percentile?
+Which I'll try to look at next.